rchampourlier/elixir-concurrency-in-pool/README.md

 # Elixir Concurrency in Pool

-Simple Elixir example for performing **concurrent operations, limiting the maximum concurrency using a pool mechanism** and **collecting the results** of all operations.
+Example on how to perform **concurrent operations, limiting the maximum concurrency using a pool mechanism** and **collecting the results** of all operations… in Elixir.

 ## Context